kali-mx/BlogContent/Dawn2_BOF.md

 ```

-Transfer the dawn.exe file to my homelab Windows 10 vm with Immunity Debugger already installed.
+Transfer the dawn.exe file to a homelab Windows 10 vm with Immunity Debugger and mona installed.
-With python server running on my kali linux machine, complete the transfer by browsing to http://10.0.2.30:8000 on the Windows vm and select download.
+With python server running on a kali linux machine, complete the transfer by browsing to http://10.0.2.30:8000 on the Windows vm and select download.

 ```ruby